 This personality trait ‘Brandality’ is self-explanatory.
 People simply need to believe in your brand.

 They don’t need to necessarily believe in your product or your service.
 But if your brand is strong, they might take a risk and buy your product or service anyway.

 What better example to use for the ‘believability’ of a brand than Apple?
 Sure, they have decent computers, a little pricey, an iPad that is cool to have, but also pricey.
-And of course the iPhone that, even with all of its troubles, still sells simply because it is an Apple product.
+And of course, the iPhone, even with all of its troubles, still sells simply because it is an Apple product.
 How?
 Why?

 This trait is a little more tricky.
 When someone says ‘defend’, you imagine a more engaging activity, like that of a public defender, protecting the credibility of their client.
 Or a boxer, blocking the blows of his opponent.

 Well, brand ‘defendability,’ is not too far off from those thoughts.
 Perhaps defending a brand is a little less dramatic, and surely less painful.
 Or maybe not.